A guide to landing work from home jobs

 First and foremost, an employer needs to know that they can trust you to complete your work load.
 After all, your manager isn't going to stop by your house to make sure you're working - the onus is on you to perform your responsibilities as you would if you were at the office.

-To prove you can be trusted to do this, you need to provide concrete examples on your resume of instances where you met and exceeded defined expectations (if you have previously worked from home, make sure you mention this) or even times where you took initiative.
-A bullet like the one below demonstrates one example of how to do this:
+To prove you can be trusted to do this, you need to provide concrete examples when writing your resume of instances where you met and exceeded defined expectations (if you have previously worked from home, make sure you mention that) or even times where you took initiative on your own.
+A bullet like the one below demonstrates how to do this:

 "Collaborated virtually with 7 department managers including sales, marketing, production, and IT to form a Health and Safety Committee..."